Natural Hormones and Menopause

 Estrogen is not a single hormone but a family of hormones.
 To date, there are over two dozen identified estrogens.
 The three principal estrogens are as follows:

-- Estrone - Comprises 10-20% of circulating estrogens in the body.
+- Estrone - Comprises 10-20 percent of circulating estrogens in the body.

-- Estradiol - Comprises 10-20% of circulating estrogens in the body; is considered the most potent estrogen.
+- Estradiol - Comprises 10-20 percent of circulating estrogens in the body; is considered the most potent estrogen.
 This estrogen is contained in most conventional estrogen products.

 Conventional (may also be referred to as synthetic or patentable) estrogen replacement products contain estradiol or estrone synthesized from soybeans or wild yam and/or horse estrogens either as esterified estrogens or as conjugated equine estrogens (CEE).
 The estradiol and estrone used in the conventional products are the same as those used in the natural products.
 The difference is that those used in conventional products also contain binders, fillers, preservatives, and additives.
 Estrogens obtained from a horse are designed for a horse's physiology and are a foreign estrogen in a woman's body.
 Foreign estrogens, which are not identical to human estrogen, interact differently in the body, which can lead to one or more of the following unwanted side effects: